People

 August 2023:

-• Aubrey McCutchan, Ph.D., world traveler
+• Aubrey McCutchan, Ph.D.,

 Join our group!

-We are currently seeking M.S. and Ph.D. students to join the laboratory!
+We are almost always seeking M.S. and Ph.D. students to join the laboratory!
 It is recommended that incoming students have a background in engineering (civil, environmental, mechanical, or aerospace) or geophysics, though students from other disciplines are encouraged to apply as well.
 Incoming doctoral students preferably have a foundation in graduate level fluid mechanics and laboratory experience.
 Incoming M.S. students should come prepared with an excitement and curiosity for laboratory work in environmental fluid mechanics.
 All students should have a strong background in mathematics and competency in programming.
 If you’d like to send an email to inquire about future openings, please describe how your interests are relevant to the work happening in the lab and what your goals would be at the University of Texas.

 Undergraduate students are also encouraged to assist in laboratory research, no experience necessary.
 Please keep in mind most of our work happens at the Pickle campus.
 If interested, please send an email to blairjohnson [at] utexas [dot] edu to inquire about possible positions.